 By Andrea Arnold

 McBride Village Council met and Deputy Mayor Green called the meeting to order at 7:04 pm on Tuesday September 8, 2020.
 Present to the Zoom meeting was Councillors Frederick, Hruby and Smith.
-Also present was newly appointed CFO David Alderdice, outgoing CAO Sheila McCutcheon, to-be-appointed Interim CAO Heidi Frank, and one member of the public.
+Also present was newly appointed CFO David AIderdice, outgoing CAO Sheila McCutcheon, to-be-appointed Interim CAO Heidi Frank, and one member of the public.

 Council passed the motion to appoint Heidi Frank as the Interim Chief Administrative Officer and Corporate Officer for the corporation of the Village of McBride, and further authorized outgoing CAO Sheila McCutcheon to administer the Oath of Office to Frank for these responsibilities.
 Frank stated the Oath of Office.

 Council also passed the motion authorizing Interim CAO Heidi Frank to be added as a signing officer for all Village of McBride Scotiabank and MFA banking and investment purposes.

 Council passed the motion to receive the report from Public Works documenting their activities up until August 31, 2020.
 This is the first report to Council submitted by new Public Works Operation Manager, John Peterson.